 How Seasonal Changes Affects OCD

-Similar to other mental health diseases, OCD patients are affected greatly by seasonal changes specifically in winter.
-Many patients including myself examine an increase in symptoms during the winter months.
-Moreover, the severity of the symptoms may also spike when compared prior to winter.
+Similar to other mental health diseases, OCD patients are affected greatly by seasonal variations specifically in winter.
+Many patients including myself, have an increase in symptoms during the winter months.
+Moreover, severity of the symptoms may also spike when compared prior to winter.

 OCD Obsessions